Northern Railway zone

-The Northern Railway (NR) is one of the 19 Railway zones of India and the northernmost zone of the Indian Railways.
+The Northern Railway (abbreviated NR) is one of the 17 Railway zones of India and the northernmost zone of the Indian Railways.
 It is headquartered at Baroda House in New Delhi.

 History

 Officially notified as a new railway zone on 14 April 1952, its origin goes back to 3 March 1859.

 On 14 April 1952, the Northern Railway zone was created by merging Jodhpur Railway, Bikaner Railway, Eastern Punjab Railway and three divisions of the East Indian Railway north-west of Mughalsarai (Uttar Pradesh).

 On 3 March 1859, Allahabad–Kanpur, the first passenger railway line in North India was opened, which falls under Northern Railway zone.

 In 1864, a broad-gauge track from Calcutta to Delhi was laid.

 In 1864, the railway line between Old Delhi and Meerut City railway station was constructed.
 Meerut Cantt railway station was established by British India government around 1865 after the sepoy mutiny of 1857.

 In 1866, through trains started running on the East Indian Railway Company's Howrah–Delhi line.

 In 1870, the Scinde, Punjab & Delhi Railway completed the 483 km-long Amritsar–Ambala–Jagadhri–Saharanpur–Ghaziabad line connecting Multan (now in Pakistan) with Delhi Junction.

 In 1872, Delhi Sarai Rohilla railway station was established when the metre-gauge railway line from Delhi to Jaipur and Ajmer was being laid.
 It was a small station just outside Delhi as Delhi was confined to walled city then.
 All the metre-gauge trains starting from (and terminating at) Delhi to Rewari, Punjab, Rajasthan and Gujarat passed through this station.
 The track from Delhi to Sarai Rohilla was double.
 The single track from Sarai Rohilla to Rewari was doubled up to Rewari, from where single tracks diverged in five directions.

 In 1876, metre-gauge track from Delhi to Rewari and further to Ajmer was laid in 1873 by Rajputana State Railway.

 In 1879, the Sind, Punjab and Delhi railway completed the 483 km Amritsar–Ambala–Saharanpur–Ghaziabad line connecting Multan (now in Pakistan) with Delhi.